 This measusred to 970 g total.
 Minus the 624 g and you get 346 g for the water.
 Divide this by 12, and you get - again - 29 g for each ounce.
 So by doing two separate measurements, and coming up with the exact same amount, I felt fairly certain that I was set.

-A shot is 1.5 ounces.
+, they'd be likely to say a shot in the United States is traditionally poured to be 1.5 ounces.
 So taking 29 g plus 15 g, you get 44 g total for a shot worth of water - the 1.5 ounces.
 So now the quest was to see what 44 g of water looked like in a variety of glasses, to provide a visual reference.

 In each case what I did was this.
 First I measured the empty glass and wrote that weight down.
 Then I dripped the water into the glass until the total weight was that starting weight plus 44 g.
 So each of these final weights you see is the weight of the glass plus 44 g of liquid added to it.
 That means there is exactly 1.5 oz of liquid showing in that glass in the photo.